swent-epfl/public/faq.md

 ## Why does SwEnt use curving?

-The form of curving we use in SwEnt helps normalize the scores to adapt to the difficulty/ease of the milestone, and it provides a consistent method for evaluating performance across different cohorts (so that a grade of X in SwEnt means the same thing this year as it will next year).
+The form of curving we use in SwEnt helps normalize the scores to adapt to the difficulty of the milestone, and it provides a consistent method for evaluating performance across different cohorts (so that a grade of X in SwEnt means the same thing this year as it did last year).
 The manual thresholding we do mitigates the effect of extreme scores, so that outliers don't skew the grades.

 We do spend a lot of time making sure that the grades are computed fairly, and we rely on more than a decade of experience teaching this course.
-By now, we have converged onto the fairest and most correct grading scheme we can think of for a course like this one.
+By now, we have converged onto a fair and correct grading scheme for a course like this one.
 We do however always want to hear arguments for how the grading (or any aspect of the course) can be improved; many of the changes we made were actually ideas we got from students.

 ## Can we do the Scrum ceremonies in French?

-All Scrum ceremonies are to be done in English, even if everyone in the team and the coaches speak French.
+All Scrum ceremonies are to be done in English, both on Fridays with the coaches and within the team on its own, even if everyone in the team and the coaches speak French.

 The reasons is that you will have to be fluent in English if you are to be competitive as a software engineer.
 In your career, you will inevitably be part of multi-lingual, multi-cultural teams in which the lingua franca will be English.